jens-duttke/tslint-filter/README.md

   "rules": {
 ```

-Now, instead of using the rule "member-access", I'm able to use the rule "___member-access".<br />
+Now, instead of using the rule "member-access", you're able to use the rule "___member-access".<br />

-The last parameter **must** be always an array with regular expressions.
+If the last argument is an array it will be interpreted as an array of regular expressions.
 Linting errors which match these expressions will be ignored.

 ```json
 "___member-access": [true, [